Forex Trading in Luxembourg and CSSF Forex Brokers

 Schemes cooperating with FIN-NET, such as the one run by the CSSF, provide consumers with an out-of-court procedure for cross-border cases.
 Say a consumer in one country has a dispute with a provider located in another country; FIN-NET members take on the responsibility for putting the consumer in touch with the necessary out-of-court complaint scheme and provide relevant information.

 But what happens if you have a complaint about a CSSF Forex broker?

 How the CSSF deals with consumer complaints about CSSF regulated brokers

-So what can you do if you have a complaint which falls within the remit of the CSSF?
+So what can you do if you have a complaint that falls within the remit of the CSSF?
 Your first step will be to try and reach a resolution with the provider.
-Complaints should be made in writing to a member of the company who is authorized to deal with such issues.
+Complaints should be made in writing to a member of the company who is authorised to deal with such issues.
 The company must be given a month to reply, after which you will be able to refer the matter to the CSSF.

 How to check the details of CSSF Forex brokers

 It’s all well and good advising you to choose CSSF-regulated brokers, but how do you go about finding them?
 Visit the CSSF website and you will be able to find a list of authorised institutions, not just regulated Forex brokers in Luxembourg.
 All you need is the name of a financial services provider and you will be able to check various details such as the validity of its licence, the activities it is permitted to participate in, and its official address.
 If you can’t find the provider you are looking for it is possible to contact the CSSF directly.